-Additionally, the 20 -34 cohorts are becoming more nationally mobile, looking for more cultural amenities in their places of residence, along with higher skilled and paying jobs.
-The 65 and over cohort is the only cohort of the three with an increase, approximately 580 persons to be more specific.
-The demographic profile indicates a decline in the economically active population and a corresponding increase in the proportion of elderly dependents.
-This changing population structure has implications for service provision in terms of educational, social, health and recreational facilities.
+However, the 25-34 age group are becoming more nationally mobile, looking for more cultural amenities in their places residence, along with higher skilled and paying jobs.
+The demographic profile indicates a decline in the economically active population and corresponding increase in the proportion of elderly dependents.
+This changing population structure has implications for service provision in terms of educational, social, health, and recreational facilities.

-f.
+Figure 2-6: Population Cohorts by Age Source: JobsEO Economic Overview e.
 Median Household Income & Per Capita Income